 According to The Chapman University Survey on American Fears, public speaking is consistently ranked as one of the most common personal fears for Americans.
-That’s a problem, because many professions require speaking in front of an audience.
+This illustrates the need for more organizations to provide training for the employees on presentation skills.

-While there are many public speaking gurus who will teach you techniques to “trick” yourself into feeling less anxious, there is only one sure-fire way to tackle the anxiety of public speaking: being properly prepared.
-Being prepared helps calm your nerves and gain confidence, even as it ensures that your information is accurate and materials reliable.
+Perhaps a better way to tackle the anxiety of presentations and public speaking is to be properly prepared and properly trained.
+Being prepared helps calm your nerves and gain confidence.
+It also ensures that your information is accurate and materials reliable.
 Preparation also enables you to handle mistakes if and when they occur.

-In addition to rehearsing or reviewing materials, it also helps to ask yourself some basic questions about your presentation.
-The answers will make you understand your presentation in a wider context and manage audience reactions.
-For example:
+In addition to rehearsing or reviewing presentation materials, it also helps to ask yourself some basic questions about your presentation.
+The answers will help you understand your presentation in a wider context and manage a smoother process.

 What is the Goal of the Presentation?